 If the enclosed proxy card is executed and returned to the Company, the persons named in it will vote the shares represented by that proxy at the meeting.
-The form of proxy permits specification of (a) a vote for the election of directors as set forth under "Election of Directors" above, the withholding of authority to vote in the election of directors, or the withholding of authority to vote for one or more specified nominees; and (b) a "for," "against" or "abstain" vote to ratify the appointment of E&Y. When a choice has been specified in the proxy, the shares represented will be voted in accordance with that specification.
-If no specification is made, those shares will be voted at the meeting to elect directors as set forth under "Election of Directors" above, and for the ratification of the appointment of E&Y.
+The form of proxy permits specification of (a) a vote for the election of directors as set forth under "Election of Directors" above, the withholding of authority to vote in the election of directors, or the withholding of authority to vote for one or more specified nominees; (b) a "for," "against" or "abstain" vote to approve executive compensation and (c) a "for," "against" or "abstain" vote to ratify the appointment of EY.
+When a choice has been specified in the proxy, the shares represented will be voted in accordance with that specification.
+If no specification is made, those shares will be voted at the meeting to elect directors as set forth under "Election of Directors" above, for the non-binding proposal to approve executive compensation and for the ratification of the appointment of EY.